 Apart from that, the breed is also known to suffer from ear and eye problems, hip and elbow dysplasia, heightened number of Progressive Retinal Atrophy disease, etc. Therefore, although differing in their coat colour, a Blue Roan may also succumb to these health conditions, if not taken care of properly.

 To avoid this, dog experts often advise pet parents to thoroughly go through essential information before adopting or getting one of these pups.
 Every canine deserves a good life and hence if you are absolutely sure that you can manage a Blue Roan Cocker Spaniel’s health demands well, then the breed is the right choice for you.
 You may also invest in at home dog stool kits as mostly every health issue starts from the digestive tract only.

 Are Blue Roan Cocker Spaniels Hypoallergenic?
 How to groom them?

 Unfortunately, no Spaniel excluding the Irish Water Spaniel has a hypoallergenic coat.
 Given their luscious furry composition, they are one of the moderate to high shedding breeds and also require more grooming attention for them to manage their cuteness.
 This naturally means that their little bodies and fur automatically produce more allergens that could cause severe reactions in a sensitive individual.

 From regular brushing to thorough raking, every alternate day, owners need to perform the duties like a sacred task.
-While raking the raker should go deep enough to eradicate dead skin cells and loose hair from the deeper parts to prevent your home, furniture and clothes from looking like a total mess.
+Go for a 2-sided grooming rake that can go deep enough to eradicate dead skin cells and loose hair from the deeper parts to prevent your home, furniture and clothes from looking like a total mess.

 Are Blue Roan Spaniels good dogs?